 Both the Cavachon and Cavapoo have similar dietary needs.
 They will eat about 1 cup of food per day.
 The Cavachon and Cavapoo need a high-quality diet with the correct protein, fat, and carbohydrates.

 Having a Cavalier King Charles Spaniel as a parent gives them a propensity towards obesity.
-Even the Bichon Frise will become overweight if there’s no control over their diet.
-So never overfeed them, and they love treats, so ensure that a maximum of 10% of their daily requirement is from treats.
+Even the Bichon Frise will become overweight without control over their diet.
+So never overfeed them; they love treats, so ensure that a maximum of 10% of their daily requirement is from treats.

 Cavachon Vs. Cavapoo Grooming

-Of the two, the Cavachon is easier on grooming because the Cavalier King Charles Spaniel and the Bichon Frise both have single, silky coats.
+The Cavachon is easier to groom because the Cavalier King Charles Spaniel and the Bichon Frise both have single, silky coats.
 He will require brushing 4 to 5 times each week to keep his coat free from tangles and debris.
 The Cavapoo, however, will need more ongoing maintenance.
 He’ll require brushing every day, thanks to his Poodle genes.

 We don’t like the term hypoallergenic so much; there isn’t any such thing.
 The best you can say is low-shedding.
-Dander and saliva are the main culprits of allergies and not fur and hair.
-And as every dog comes with both skin and saliva, it’s difficult to see how they can be hypoallergenic.
+Dander and saliva are the main culprits of allergies, not fur and hair.
+And as every dog comes with both skin and saliva, it isn’t easy to see how they can be hypoallergenic.

-As the Cavapoo and Cavachon are hybrid dogs, mixed breeds, and in the number of generations, it’s difficult to form any accurate predictions of their temperament and appearance.
+As the Cavapoo and Cavachon are hybrid dogs, mixed breeds, and in the number of generations, it’s difficult to predict their temperament and appearance accurately.
 There are too many factors at play here.

-If you love the idea of a Cavapoo or Cavachon, or even both, then it’s essential to meet the parents and the puppies before you go ahead.
-Don’t expect any pedigree because you won’t get one, at least for now.
+If you love the idea of a Cavapoo, Cavachon as an adorable companion, or even both, then it’s essential to meet the parents and the puppies before you go ahead.
+Don’t expect pedigree because you won’t get one, at least for now.
 In a few years, who knows?
 We hope we help you solve the Cavachon vs Cavapoo debate.